mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - Voice output and text prompt on the connected camera model in Solex.
 - Gopro will automaticallly turn on when Solo is powered on if the camera is in sleep mode
 - Gopro battery monitoring: you will receive a warning message when the Gopro battery is getting low
+- Support for the 3DR Solo Gimbal, see video: https://youtu.be/GhM7P2pMOfY

 # 4. Exceptions and known limitations